aws-cloudformation/aws-cloudformation-resource-providers-redshift/clustersubnetgroup/README.md

 The code uses [Lombok](https://projectlombok.org/), and [you may have to install IDE integrations](https://projectlombok.org/setup/overview) to enable auto-complete for Lombok-annotated classes.

 ##Sam Test
 Create two subnets using one VPC first, these can be used to test construct the subnet group.
-Follow [Manual testing guide](https://w.amazon.com/bin/view/AWS21/Design/Uluru/Onboarding_Guide/Uluru_OpenSource_And_Developing_In_Amazon/IntegrationTests/) to create it to test